 What Is Gum Disease?

-Gum disease is also referred to as periodontal disease.
-Gingivitis is an early stage of gum disease, when symptoms such as soreness and bleeding begin to emerge.
-This is the best time to treat your gum disease, before it has a chance to progress to a more hazardous stage known as advanced periodontitis.
+Gingivitis is an early stage of gum disease when symptoms such as soreness and bleeding begin to emerge.
+This is the best time to treat your gum disease before it has a chance to progress to a more hazardous stage known as advanced periodontitis.

-At the advanced periodontitis stage, the symptoms of gum disease are extremely harsh.
-The patient’s gums become bright red, swollen, and sensitive to the touch.
-Eating is extremely painful and your breath becomes very unpleasant.
+Periodontitis is an advanced stage of gum disease where gums become bright red, swollen, and sensitive to the touch.
+Eating is extremely painful and patients typically suffer from bad breath.
 Large pockets of infection develop around the base of the teeth, causing the gums to pull away.
 This makes the teeth appear as though they’re growing larger.
 Bleeding is common and pus emits from the gums.
-As the infection spreads to the jawbone, your teeth will become loose and slide around.
-Eventually, your teeth will begin to fall out.
+As the infection spreads to the jawbone, your teeth will become loose and eventually fall out.

 Treatment for Gum Disease

 The good news is that Dr. Cederbaum offers treatments for gum disease at all stages of its development.
 At its earliest stages, gum disease can often be arrested through a combination of extensive plaque removal from our hygienist and regular home care.
 For more advanced cases, Dr. Cederbaum provides a treatment called scaling and root planing which is often referred to as a “dental deep clean.”
 In this procedure, tartar and bacteria are removed from pockets beneath the gumline.